New Zealand Yacht Charter: Land of the Long White Cloud

 The Bay of Islands

 Known around the world as the most popular sailing destination in New Zealand, The Bay of Islands consist of four main islands and several smaller ones.
 The four larger islands offer many small coves with clean sandy beaches and the opportunity for a forest or grassland hike ashore.
 This area is rich in both European and Maori history.
 Capt.
 Cook anchored here and named the bay; also the first white missionaries chose the Bay of Islands as their home base.
 The quaint village of Russell, and the resort town of Paihia, have world-class restaurants and plenty of cafes if you choose to dine ashore.

 Venturing beyond the Bay of Islands

 Your New Zealand yacht charter gives you the opportunity to choose your own destinations.
 Choose to leave society behind and find an island all to yourself.
 For those who want to venture beyond the flat waters of the Bay, there is Northland’s coastline, indented with safe havens.
 The spectacular Whangaroa Harbour is an easy day sail north and is a ‘must’ visit.
-Heading south there are numerous harbours and scattered bays along the 100 miles of coast between the Bay and Auckland.
+Heading south there are numerous harbors and scattered bays along the 100 miles of coast between the Bay and Auckland.
 Or, sail 50 miles of open water to the rugged mountains of Great Barrier Island.

 Aukland is fondly known as the ‘City of Sails’.
 With a superyacht marina that sits against the backdrop of the sparkling Waitemata harbour, Auckland is the base for sailing the magnificent Hauraki Gulf and Coromandel Peninsula.